ni/systemlink-operations-handbook/handbook/upgrade/upgrade.md

 ## Seamless Cut-over

-Since managed test systems are connected SystemLink it is desirable to approach upgrades or migrations such that test systems can connect to the new instance of SystemLink without manual intervention.
+Since managed test systems are connected SystemLink test systems can connect to the new instance of SystemLink without manual intervention.
 To accomplish this the following conditions must be met.

+To ensure that managed test systems can connect to the new instance of SystemLink automatically, check that the following conditions are met.

 - Migration of systems data.